cs-soc-tudublin/ArtExpo2023/README.md

 Get coding!

-Push your changes to this repo.
+Push your branch to this repo.
 Open a pull request immediately.
 We will do weekly code reviews where we'll help each other along!

 ## Rules & Recommendations